-Now maybe you prefer the obscure, but if you find it most practical to consider one of the major world languages—which are generally defined as languages that get some use and respect beyond their own cultural/geographical group—then here’s a closer look at eight of the big ones.
+Maybe you prefer an obscure language.
+But if you find it most practical to consider one of the major world languages, then here’s a closer look at eight of the big ones.

 A Closer Look: 8 Major World Languages That’ll Steal Your Heart

 Here are the major world languages to consider, and a look at their selling points for the language-learning addict.

 If you’re reading this, you of course probably already speak English.
 But for the purposes of comparison with those to follow, consider that this is the world’s lingua franca in just about every domain.
 One larger estimate puts the total number of (native, fluent and attempted) speakers at 2 billion, or roughly one-third of the world’s population.
 There are so many enriching thrills to be had in speaking other languages, but this is the single most practical language you can speak.